NeKo: Cross-Modality Post-Recognition Error Correction with Tasks-Guided Mixture-of-Experts Language Model: Experiments

 \paragraph{ASR} To assess the ability to handle diverse and noisy real-world speech, we use the Open ASR Leaderboard \citep{DBLP:journals/corr/abs-2210-13352,open-asr-leaderboard} for ASR evaluation, which comprises nine diverse datasets spanning various domains and speaking styles.
 These include LibriSpeech \citep{panayotov15_libripseech}, Common Voice 9 \citep{DBLP:conf/lrec/ArdilaBDKMHMSTW20}, VoxPopuli \citep{wang21_voxpopuli}, TED-LIUM \citep{hernandez18_tedlium}, GigaSpeech \citep{chen21_gigaspeech}, SPGISpeech \citep{oneill21_kensho}, Earnings-22 \citep{delrio22_earnings22}, and AMI \citep{carletta07_ami, renals07_ami}, as one most representative benchmark due to its scale and data diversity.
 We include the training set of above 8 datasets for NeKo training.
 We use the word error rate as the evaluation metric for ASR.

-\paragraph{ST and MT} For the speech translation error correction task, we use the subset of the HypoTranslate dataset \citep{DBLP:journals/corr/abs-2402-06894} for training and evaluation.
-This dataset includes translation results from FLEURS \citep{DBLP:conf/slt/ConneauMKZADRRB22}, CoVoST-2 \citep{DBLP:journals/corr/abs-2007-10310}, and MuST-C \citep{di-gangi-etal-2019-must}, covering a range of languages such as Spanish, French, Italian, Japanese, Portuguese, Chinese, and Persian.
-As an extra zero-shot textual correction setup, we evaluate \methodwithspace on machine translation (MT) of WMT'20 for Japanese and Chinese \citep{barrault-etal-2020-findings}.
-We use the BLEU score \citep{DBLP:conf/acl/PapineniRWZ02} as the evaluation metric for ST (with training and test) and MT (zero-shot).
+\paragraph{ST and MT} For the translation error correction task, we use the subset of the HypoTranslate dataset \citep{DBLP:journals/corr/abs-2402-06894} for training and evaluation.
+This dataset includes translation from FLEURS \citep{DBLP:conf/slt/ConneauMKZADRRB22}, CoVoST-2 \citep{DBLP:journals/corr/abs-2007-10310}, and MuST-C \citep{di-gangi-etal-2019-must}, covering a range of languages such as Spanish, French, Italian, Japanese, Portuguese, Chinese, and Persian.

-\paragraph{OCR} For the optical character recognition (OCR) error correction task, we use the English portion of the Post-OCR Correction dataset \citep{PleIAs_Post_OCR_Correction}, which contains newspaper texts from Chronicling America.
-The dataset includes original texts with varying numbers of OCR mistakes and their corresponding corrected versions.
-To evaluate our model, we take the first 1,000 characters of both the input text with OCR errors and the ground-truth corrected text.
-We use the WER as the evaluation metric.
+\paragraph{OCR} For the optical character recognition (OCR) error correction task, we use the en-us portion of the OCR dataset \citep{PleIAs_Post_OCR_Correction}, which contains newspaper texts from Chronicling America.

-\paragraph{TEC} For the textual error correction (TEC) task, we use a subset of the CoEdIT dataset \citep{raheja2023coedit}, which contains a diverse collection of 82K task-specific instructions for text editing.
-We select two editing tasks from CoEdIT that align with our error correction objectives: grammar correction and coherence improvement.
-These tasks focus on correcting grammatical errors and improving the overall coherence of the text, making them suitable for evaluating the effectiveness of our model in handling TEC-related editing instructions.
-We use the word error rate as the evaluation metric.
+\paragraph{TEC} For the textual error correction (TEC) task, we use a subset of the CoEdIT dataset \citep{raheja2023coedit} from Grammarly, which contains 82K task-specific instructions for text editing.